elyxlz/nexus/README.md

 - [ ] fix screen attaching not showing anything
 - [ ] freeze git states when adding jobs
 - [ ] Classify failed jobs
+- [ ] Automatically check for updates
 - [ ] a way to quickly find the logs of recent crashes
 - [ ] multi user support
+- [ ] filter history with command regex
+- [ ] runtime doesnt update if gpu is blacklisted
 - [ ] Webhooks for starting, completed, and failed jobs (for discord)
 - [ ] multi gpu jobs
 - [ ] share wandb run id